SSWConsulting/SSW.Rules.Content/rules/use-https-text/rule.md

 ---
-seoDescription: "Adding "https://" to text fields and content makes links easier to click, encouraging more users to interact with your content."
+seoDescription: Adding "https://" to text fields and content makes links easier to click, encouraging more users to interact with your content.
 type: rule
 title: Do you add https:// to text fields and content?
 uri: use-https-text